Approaches & Therapies

 Speech & Language Therapy

-In addition, we have two Teaching Assistants who specialise in delivering Speech & Language interventions.
+In addition, we have staff who deliver Language interventions such as TalkBoost and Language for Development.
 Our interventions are targeted through 1:1, paired and group works.
 This is provided through our daily personal programmes.
-Speech & Language targets and programmes are also supported through in class provision.
+Speech & Language targets outlined by therapists are also supported through in class provision.

-Our Occupational Therapy services are provided by Virgincare Integrated Children’s Services.
-In addition, we have two Lead TA’s who specialise in delivering Occupational Therapy based interventions.
-The work can focus on fine and gross motor skills and also sensory integration.
+Occupational Therapy services are provided by Devon Children and Family Health.
+We have support staff who can deliver interventions to support fine motor and gross motor skills and sensory integration.
 Interventions are delivered through a variety of 1:1 and group works.
 Some sessions may focus on self-care and independence skills whereas others may focus on handwriting.
-Writedance (pre handwriting skills) runs as a specific group intervention and also in class.
-We also run FunFit groups where identified and it forms part of our PD curriculum.
+Interventions can include Writedance (pre handwriting skills), High Five, Bikeability and Funfit.
+We also run FunFit groups where identified and it forms part of our PE curriculum.

-Our school nurse services are provided by Virgincare Integrated Children’s Service.
-We have links with the Special School nurses team.
-We also work closely with the Continence nurses and Learning Disability team nurses with children and young people on their caseloads.
+Our school nurse services are provided by the NHS.
+We also have links with the Special School nurses team.
+We also work closely with the Bowel and Bladder service nurses and Learning Disability nurses.

 Links with other agencies